material-motion/material-motion/specifications/directors.md

 Directors may wish to register new Plans after `setUp` has been invoked.

-Such Directors must be provided with a transaction initiation function.
+Provide these Directors a *transaction initiation function*.
 Consider the following pseudo-code:

     # Typical set up
     director.setUp(transaction)